ST10485743/WEDE5020POE/README.md

 3. **Forms:**
  These forms are for the user to enter their details and to enquire about products that are being sold.

 4. **Use of different browsers:**
  This enables the developer to test whether their website works on any browser with no issues.

+5. **Lightbox Gallery:**
+This feature allows the user to click on the image, and the clicked image will be enlarged and show up as a close-up.

+6. **Form Validation:**
+Via JavaScript, the forms can validate any information the user inputs.
+Error handling such as incorrect information and empty boxes an error message will pop-up to tell the user to enter the correct information or to fill in the empty boxes.

 **Timelines and Milestones**
 ~Day 1-4: Start with base coding of the website, run and test the code.